 Is a gingivectomy painful?

 You will be comfortable during the procedure and feel no pain with the use of a local anesthetic.
 Minor discomfort and swelling are common after treatment.
 Bleeding can also occur.
-An-over-the-counter pain medication can be used to manage pain after treatment.
-With the use of dental lasers, these side effects are minimized and the body’s natural healing process is stimulated almost immediately during the procedure.
+Over-the-counter pain medication can manage pain after treatment.
+Dental lasers minimize these side effects and stimulate the body’s natural healing process immediately during the procedure.

 Can I eat after a gingivectomy?